artagnon/dotfiles/README.md

 know what keychain is, or don't want to use it, simply uncomment the relevant portion.

-grep is aliased to ack-grep, which is also not included in this repository.
-Get ack-grep for your distribution.

 ## Xdefaults

 I use the Droid Sans Mono font.
 Should be available for your